Tim Burton: Personal life

 Burton was married to Lena Gieseke, a German-born artist.
 Their marriage ended in 1991 after four years.
 He went on to live with model and actress Lisa Marie; she acted in the films he made during their relationship from 1992 to 2001, most notably in Sleepy Hollow, Ed Wood, and Mars Attacks!.
 Burton developed a romantic relationship with English actress Helena Bonham Carter, whom he met while filming Planet of the Apes.
-Marie responded in 2005 by holding an auction of personal belongings that Burton had left behind, much to his dismay.
+Lisa Marie responded in 2005 by holding an auction of personal belongings that Burton had left behind, much to his dismay.

-Burton and Bonham Carter have two children: a son, William Raymond, named after his and Bonham Carter's fathers, born in 2003; and a daughter born in 2007.
+Burton and Bonham Carter have two children: a son, born in 2003 and a daughter born in 2007.
 Bonham Carter's representative said in December 2014 that she and Burton had broken up amicably earlier that year.
 It is unclear whether or not they were married; Bonham Carter has used the word divorce when discussing the end of their relationship while other news outlets state that they never married.

-His relationship with Italian actress and model Monica Bellucci was announced in February 2023.
-They met in October 2022.
+The Independent reported in September 2023 that Burton and Bonham Carter had indeed been married for years before their separation.

 On March 15, 2010, Burton received the insignia of Chevalier of Arts and Letters from then-Minister of Culture Frédéric Mitterrand.
-The same year, Burton was the President of the Jury for the 63rd Cannes Film Festival, held from May 12 to 24 in Cannes, France.
+The same year, Burton was the president of the jury for the 63rd Cannes Film Festival, held from May 12 to 24 in Cannes, France.

+Burton's relationship with Italian actress and model Monica Bellucci was reported in February 2023.
+They met in October 2022 at the Lyon's Lumière Film Festival.
+Bellucci first spoke publicly about their relationship in June 2023.
+Their relationship ended in September 2025.